Rafael Tesser

 Rafael Luiz Baüml Tesser (born 16 May 1981), better known as Tesser, is a Brazilian footballer who plays as defender.

 Career

-He began his professional career playing with Tarmandaré in 2000.
+He began his professional career playing for Tarmandaré in 2000.
 From 2001 to 2004, he was at Coritiba at Série A. In January 2005, he signed a one-year contract with Atlético Mineiro at Série A. He then played for Joinville and Ituano at Série B.